Mathematical models in Complex Systems Biology

 Why Mathematics?

-Mathematical models are used in Science and Engineering to create conceptual frameworks in order to understand Nature and provide solutions to real-world problems.
-Here we intend to address different problems in the broad field of
+Mathematical models are used in Science and Engineering to create conceptual frameworks in order to understand Nature and provide solutions to the real-world problems.
+Here we addressed different problems in the broad field of mathematics of complex systems biology, which aim to lay the groundwork for further application studies.

 The Team